 The Sport That Never Stops Running

 “Believe And You Will Achieve,” is a motto that many Special Olympics Illinois Athletes and Coaches model their sports-competition training around.
 Special Olympics Illinois Athletes put their dedication and training to show, as many competed, in Equestrian at the 2017 Fall Games on October 28 and 29.
-This year, 138 Athletes competed in equestrian, making it one of the fastest growing Special Olympics sports in Illinois.
+This year, 138 Athletes competed in equestrian, making it one of the fastest-growing Special Olympics sports in Illinois.

 Bravehearts Therapeutic Riding

-Bravehearts Therapeutic Riding, an equestrian riding center based in Harvard and Poplar Grove, Illinois, are seasoned pros when it comes hosting the equestrian portion of Fall Games.
+Bravehearts Therapeutic Riding, an equestrian riding center based in Harvard and Poplar Grove, Illinois, are seasoned pros when it comes to hosting the equestrian portion of Fall Games.
 This year was their fifth year hosting the event at their riding center and their eighth year participating in the Special Olympics Illinois Fall Games.
-Megan Hill-McQueeney, President/COO and Master Level PATH Certified Instructor of Bravehearts Riding has been in the therapeutic riding field for 25 years.
+Megan Hill-McQueeney, President/COO and Master Level PATH Certified Instructor of Bravehearts Riding have been in the therapeutic riding field for 25 years.

 “I look forward to hosting this event every year!
 Bravehearts works tirelessly all year round to make sure this event is safe, comfortable, and especially memorable for the athletes of Special Olympics Illinois. “